Care Guides > How to Choose a Care Home

 You can book a viewing by calling or emailing the home in advance.
 If you can’t visit in person, a staff member may be able to come to you (virtual viewings are often an option as well).

 Never underestimate the power of your gut feeling – if you or your loved one immediately feels happy and at home, that’s definitely a good sign.
+It’s really important to find a setting where you or your loved one feel comfortable.

 Making the Decision & Choosing Your New Care Home